Ramat HaSharon Hammers: 2011–2012 season

 The Hammers finished in 4th place in the North Division and did not make the IFL Playoffs.

+2022 season

+Led by quarterback Avrami Farkash, MVP wide receiver/defensive back Dani Eastman, and coach Avi Eastman, the Hammers went an undefeated 10-0 in the regular season.
+In the playoffs, the team won 44-40 against the Beit Shemesh Rebels, then beat the Tel Aviv Pioneers to win Israbowl XV, 18-14.
+The victory was sealed with a last-minute goal line stand by the Hammers at their own 6 yard line.
+Dani, brother David, and father Avi Eastman would all win their third Israbowl, as the team would win their first championship in its first appearance.

 Stadium

-In the early days of the 2012–2013 season, the Hammers officially moved to Ramat HaSharon, and ever since, the Hammers have been the local team.
-The Hammers play in the Ramat HaSharon soccer field, on the crossing of "Derech Dudu Dotan" and "Hativat Alexandroni".
+In the early days of the 2012–2013 season, the Hammers officially moved to Ramat HaSharon, and ever since, they have been the local American football team.
+The Hammers play in the Ramat HaSharon soccer field, at the intersection of Derech Dudu Dotan and Hativat Alexandroni.